Sacrifice (Angel)

-"Sacrifice" is episode 20 of season 4 in the television show Angel.
+"Sacrifice" is the 20th episode of the fourth season of the American television series Angel.

 Plot synopsis

 Angel shuts the door on Connor, letting the others escape through the fire escape.
 Angel then barges out into the hall and begins to pound Connor into unconsciousness.
 As Fred and the others bring the car around on the street, Angel and Connor come flying out of the window.
 Angel gets in the car and orders Wesley to drive, even as Jasmine and her followers approach.
 They listen to a radio announcer reporting that the mayor has named L.A. a "citadel of Jasmine".

 In her suite, Jasmine has several of her followers come to her while Connor wakes from his unconsciousness.
 Restored by feeding on her followers, Jasmine heals Connor and then reassures him that they'll deal with Angel and the others.

 Wesley pulls up at a gas station.
 While Gunn fills the car, the others are attacked by people at the station speaking with Jasmine's voice.
 Once the car is filled, they all take off, but police cars and other followers chase after them.
 Leaving the car behind, Angel leads the others down into the sewers, where they are surprised by a group of young kids, who point sticks and makeshift spears at the gang.
 One of the kids recognizes Gunn and turns out to be Golden, the younger brother of one of Gunn's former crew members.
 Something causes their surroundings to shake and the youngest of the crew, Matthew, warns that it's back.
 The kids guide Angel and the others to their hideout, which is secured by bars and makeshift gates.
 Angel grabs a weapon and directs his team to go out and help get rid of this unidentified monster.

 Connor goes to check on Jasmine, but finds that Cordelia is no longer on the bed.
 Jasmine explains that Cordy is in a safe place where her blood can't be used as a threat.
 Connor wants to go out and find Angel and the others, but Jasmine won't let him yet.
 Jasmine gouges her nails into Connor's hand as she demands that he let go of his pain and give it to her.
 As she releases his hand and Connor releases his pain, the wounds on his hand appear on hers as well.

 While searching for the creature in the sewers, Golden is grabbed and pulled up into a high tunnel, but Angel flies up after him and saves him.
 Angel returns with his vampire face and scares Matthew into running away.
 Fred and Gunn chase after him, and Angel realizes that Wesley has been taken while they weren't looking.